 We enjoyed grabbing a drink here and taking it into the restaurants or out onto the deck.
 The deck is great place to relax and watch the sunset as it faces over the ocean and towards the west.

 The Rum Shack

-So we spent three nights at Galley Bay Resort and on each of those, we found our way to the Rum Shack.
+So we spent three nights at Galley Bay Resort and Spa and on each of those, we found our way to The Rum Shack.
 Along with the most wonderful staff behind the bar, you will find two shelves.
 The top shelf is full of sipping rums, and the lower for mixing.
 Everything is included in the all-inclusive price and so you can travel the Caribbean through it’s greatest export.
 The person behind the bar will walk you through a tasting and you may just end up discovering that the $80 bottle is just your cup of tea.

 Manager’s Cocktail Party

-Once a week, down by the rum shack, the managers throw a little soiree.
+Once a week, down by The Rum Shack, the managers throw a little soiree.
 When we went, they had a great selection of canapes and some tasty cocktails.
 The folk band was hilarious and it was such a wonderful way to meet both the staff and the other guests.
 They even had giveaways from the diamond shop and for a whole week’s stay at the resort!
 It is definitely worth a stop.

 Flora and Forna